Skip to content

 Recap:

 The most important part of the transformer models that provide accurate outputs is the attention mechanism.
-Each "block" of LLaMa consists of a self-attention and a feed-forward neural network parts.
+Each "block" of Llama consists of a self-attention and a feed-forward neural network parts.
 The details will be explained further, but also we call these "block"s as "layer"s.

 Important note: